Are lemurs at risk from the COVID-19 virus?

 Are tours cancelled?

-Tours: All onsite tours have been cancelled and the DLC is closed to visitors at least until June 30.
+Onsite tours: All onsite tours have been cancelled and the DLC is closed to visitors at least until mid-August 2020.
 At that time, we will reevaluate our ability to reopen safely.

 Camps: In accordance with Duke policy, all summer programs enrolling pre-college students (minors) — including the DLC’s Leaping Lemurs Summer Science Camp — are cancelled for the entire summer.
 If you have registered for a camp, the Education team with contact you soon to arrange a refund.